Jackie Brown: Plot

 On the day of the transfer, Ordell discovers that Simone has left town with the $10,000.
 He reluctantly recruits Melanie to perform the swap instead.
 Jackie enters a dressing room in a department store to try on a suit.
-Though she has told Nicolette the exchange will take place in the food court, she has told Ordell she will swap bags in the dressing room.
-The bag contains only $40,000; Jackie leaves the rest in the dressing room for Max.
-Jackie takes $10,000 and places it on top of the bag she gives Melanie as a bonus.
-Jackie runs to the food court and finds Nicolette, claiming Melanie burst into the dressing room and stole the money.
+Although she has told Nicolette that the exchange will take place in the food court, she has told Ordell that she will swap bags in the dressing room.
+However, the bag contains only $40,000; Jackie leaves the rest in the dressing room for Max.
+Jackie takes $10,000 and places it on top of the bag that she gives to Melanie.
+Jackie runs to the food court and finds Nicolette, claiming that Melanie burst into the dressing room and stole the money.

-In the parking lot, Melanie mocks Louis for forgetting where they parked.
-He loses his temper and kills her.
+During the exchange, Melanie is uncooperative.
+In the parking lot, after making fun of Louis for forgetting where they parked, Louis fatally shoots her.
 Louis tells Ordell, who discovers that most of the money is missing.
-When Louis recalls seeing Max at the shopping mall, Ordell, furious, kills Louis.
+When Louis recalls seeing Max at the shopping mall, an enraged Ordell kills Louis.

 Ordell instructs Max to tell Jackie that Ordell will kill them if she does not return the money, and that if she goes to the police, he will name her as an accessory.
-Max goes to Ordell's house and tells him that Jackie, frightened, is waiting in Max's office with the money.
+Max goes to Ordell's house, and tells him that Jackie, frightened, is waiting in Max's office with the money.
 Ordell holds Max at gunpoint as they enter his office.
-Jackie yells out that Ordell has a gun.
-Nicolette, Dargus, and Winston, hiding in the back, ambush him and shoot him dead.
+Jackie yells that Ordell has a gun.
+Nicolette, Dargus and Cherry's business partner Winston, who provided Max with Ordell's location, hiding in the back, ambush him and shoot him dead.
 The charges against Jackie are dropped, and she plans a trip to Madrid.
-Max declines her invitation to join her.
+Max declines an invitation to join her.
 They kiss goodbye and he watches her drive away.